A Head Full of Dreams Tour: Concert synopsis

-Similar to Mylo Xyloto Tour (2011–12), the band combined performances including laser light and pyrotechnic visuals at the main stage with intimate sets at the B-stage and C-stage.
+Similar to the Mylo Xyloto Tour (2011–2012), the band combined routines that used laser light and pyrotechnic visuals at the main stage with intimate sets at the B-stage and C-stage.
 During the latter segment, songs were played strictly in acoustic renditions.
 Shows usually featured between 22 and 25 tracks, which sometimes incorporated new intros and outros: "Paradise" started regularly but ended in its Tiësto remix version, while "Fix You" was performed with an additional instrumental background from "Midnight".
 Before the tour began, Martin said Coldplay would "finally have a set list where we feel good about it from start to finish".
 He joked about being "at the point in our career where we can get through a concert without playing anything shit" as well.

 Aside from their own catalogue, the band often covered songs from other artists, most notably "Heroes" by David Bowie during the first four legs of the tour.
 According to Martin, they were good friends with Bowie, though he rejected a collaboration for "Lhuna", a charity single released with Australian singer Kylie Minogue in 2008, claiming the track was "not one of your best".
 The band also performed Johnny Cash's "Ring of Fire" in selected shows.
 Coldplay originally wrote "Til Kingdom Come" as a collaboration with the singer, but he died before being able to record it.
 Additionally, the band had a "Fan Dedication Song" segment at the C-stage: "We'd ask people to give us a reason why they want us to play that song so there is a purpose behind why we play it".

-Reception

 Commercial performance

+Boxscore

-Fans who pre-ordered A Head Full of Dreams (2015) from Amazon were given early access to buy tickets for the United Kingdom shows on 26 November 2015, with general sales for the entire first European leg being opened in the following day.
-Due to high demand, Coldplay announced new dates in Mexico City, Barcelona, Manchester, Zurich, London, Amsterdam and Copenhagen.
-Over 900,000 people attempted to buy tickets for the concerts in Seoul, leading online servers to crash.
-The band's 17 April 2016 performance at Foro Sol earned the venue's biggest ever single-day attendance (67,451 tickets), a record also broken at Bangkok's Rajamangala Stadium (62,068 tickets).
-Additionally, they registered the highest-grossing show of Singapore's history ($12.4 million).
-In Taiwan, the band achieved the biggest ticket sales of all time for an international act, a record broken by Blackpink in 2023.
-The concerts in London and Paris were the most prolific of their career in both attendance and gross according to Pollstar.
-After the last show in La Plata, Billboard reported the A Head Full of Dreams Tour was the third-highest-grossing tour of all time, earning $523,033,675 from 5,389,586 tickets sold in 114 dates.
+Fans who pre-ordered A Head Full of Dreams (2015) on Amazon were given early access to tickets for the United Kingdom shows on 26 November, while general sales for the whole leg happened over the ensuing week.
+Due to high demand, Coldplay scheduled additional performances in Mexico City, Barcelona, Manchester, Zurich, London, Amsterdam and Copenhagen.
+Pollstar reported that the concerts at Wembley Stadium (303,985), Stade de France (235,611) and Foro Sol (195,192) achieved the greatest attendance numbers of the group's career at the time.
+Sales in Abu Dhabi and Singapore were concluded in record time.
+More than 900,000 people tried to buy tickets in Seoul, which led to multiple website outages.
+In December 2016, Billboard ranked the band at number three on the list of most successful live entertainers of the year, earning $221.1 million from 2.43 million entries.
+They achieved the feat once again in December 2017, with $278.1 million from 2.7 million admissions.
+Following the last shows in Latin America, it was revealed that Coldplay had grossed $523 million and drawn 5.38 million attendees across their 114 reported dates, securing the third-highest-grossing tour of all time.